NiceneNerd/UKMM/book/src/introduction.md

 # Introduction

-Once upon a time, there was a program called BCML, that is, Breath of the Wild Cross-platform Mod Manager.
+Once upon a time, there was a program called BCML, that is, Breath of the Wild Cross-Platform Mod Loader.
 It existed because Breath of the Wild is very rather structurally hard to mod.
 The resource packing system, the resource size table, and similar features of the game make mods very collision-prone.
 Crashes, bugs, and other similar maladies appear frequently when multiple mods are naively